smarteditors/slate/source/includes/tasks/_update.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the task to update
+ID | The uuid of the task to update